-I am a visual artist and a southerner who traveled with my Army family from Georgia, where I was born (on an army base) to Japan, Washington, South Carolina, and to Alaska.
+I am a visual artist and a southerner.
+I traveled with my Army family from Georgia, where I was born (on an army base) to Japan, Washington, South Carolina, and Alaska.

 We crisscrossed the country four times and lived in six different places.
 These travels may account for my forever roaming and restless eye.
 In this web site, I have attempted to categorize my photographs by specific themes or topics that emerge and reveal themselves to me ex post facto.